roswelly/solana-prediction-market-smart-contract/README.md

-# Prediction Market Smart Contract
+# Solana Prediction Market Smart Contract

-A decentralized prediction market built on **Solana** using the **Anchor framework**.
+**Prediction Market** built on **Solana** using the **Anchor framework**.
 Users can create markets, place bets on Yes/No outcomes, resolve markets, and claim winnings proportionally minus a 1% platform fee.

 ## Transasction
 - Initialize Market